 Mickey’s Christmas Carol is one of our favorite holiday films.
-By the time Christmas Eve arrives we’ve watched Mickey’s Christmas Carol several times throughout the season.
+By the time Christmas Eve arrives, we’ve watched Mickey’s Christmas Carol several times throughout the season.
 Our favorite Disney characters, in our favorite roles, learn lessons we need so much in our lives.
-We’ve talked before about how Mickey’s Christmas Carols holds a special place in our hearts.
+We’ve talked before about how Mickey’s Christmas Carol holds a special place in our hearts in our Very Merry Disney Christmas Movie List.
 This is due to a rather ritualistic (aka almost daily) listening of an old record our parents had during the Christmas season.
 Incidentally, it was the same record that inspired Walt Disney Studios to create the short film we now watch every year.

 When Mickey’s Christmas Carol came out in 1983, it had been over 30 years since anyone had seen Mickey Mouse in a cartoon.